 Hello and Welcome to the Year 6 Webpage!

-Here, we'll be continuing to share more of our successes through samples of our work and photographs.
+On this page, we'll be sharing our successes through samples of our work and photographs.
 If you, the members of Class 6, have any ideas of things we could add to our webpage, please let me know and I'll see what I can do.

 - Mr. Edwards